Establishing Residency in Portugal

 We book appointments and accompany our clients to SEF, Finanças, Segurança Social, IMT, Câmara Municipal, Junta da Freguesia, Centro da Saúde, medical appointments, real estate agencies, banks, and other offices.

 For European Union citizens relocating to Portugal, we provide support through the process of registrations in each government department, from residency certificates at the parish level to the CRUE (Certificate of Registration of an EU citizen) from the municipality.
-Please see the table below for the list of registrations.

 For residency purposes in Portugal, all nationalities are divided into three groups: